asimihsan/ezmempass/README.md

 ### Setup for both iOS and Android

+#### Java setup

 We use Gradle as a build tool.
 Gradle runs a sequence of commands that builds the underlying Rust library, Flutter code, iOS and Android applications.
 In order to start using Gradle you need to install Java on your system:

--   Amazon Corretto is a fork of the OpenJDK version of Java, download and install version 11 of it: https://aws.amazon.com/corretto/.
+-   Amazon Corretto is a fork of the OpenJDK version of Java, download and install version 8 of it: https://aws.amazon.com/corretto/.
 There are two important installation steps:
     1. Download the correct installer format for your operating system and install it.
     2. Go back to the root page https://aws.amazon.com/corretto/, follow the OS-specific "Installation Guide for Corretto 11" link at the bottom, and complete setting up your environment variables.

+The Android command-line tools only support Java 8.
+You can have both 8 and 11 installed at the same time, just ensure the `JAVA_HOME` variable points at 8.
+On Mac you can run `/usr/libexec/java_home --verbose` to get the `JAVA_HOME` paths.

+#### Building everything on Mac

 This is the most typical interaction point on Mac systems using Gradle: